cortexrd/Knack-Toolkit-Library/README.md

 ### Functions

 -   **setCfg**: To setup your parameters and callbacks to your app.
-Callback processViewFlags allows you to process your own special title keywords.
+Callback processViewKeywords allows you to process your own special title keywords.
 -   **refreshView**: Robust view refresh function with retries and error handling.
 Supports most types of views including tables, details, searches, forms, rich text, and menus.
 -   **refreshViewArray**: Calls refreshView for each view in the array of view ids as parameter, and returns (resolve from promise) only when all are done refreshing.
 -   **autoRefresh**: You can now add auto refresh to any view without a single line of code.
 It is done from the Builder, by simply adding **\_ar=30** at the end of your view's title and it will refresh itself every 30 seconds.
 Values from 5 (seconds) to 86500 (24 hours) are accepted.
 Of course, the keyword is truncated so only your title remains visible.
 Also, you can start and stop the process at will by setting the run parameter to true/false.
 Note that this will apply to all views in scene.